 Zinc standing seam system

 The standing seam system provides a rain-tight roof and façade covering where the angle of inclination is in excess of 3°, preferably > 7°.
-The single standing seam is used for roofs with a angle of inclination steeper than 25° and for façades.
-For roofs with a pitch angle lower than 25° the double standing folded seam is used.
+The single standing seam is used for roofs with an angle of inclination steeper than 25° and for façades.
+For a zinc roof with a pitch angle lower than 25° the double standing folded seam is used.